Skip to Content

 Date/Time: Thursday, November 2, 2023 | 5:00 pm – 8:00 pm

 The Muzeo invites visitors to get into the spirit of the season with this free, family-friendly outdoor movie.
-Bring your own chairs and lots of cozy blankets as we watch movies under the stars!
-Concessions and specialty fall drinks will be available for purchase.
-Picnics from home or dinner from our local restaurants are encouraged as well.
-Look for crafts or contests starting at 5:00 PM with the movie starting at sunset.
-The featured film for is 2017’s Dia de los Muertos classic: Coco.
+Bring a chair and blankets to bundle up with and enjoy watching a movie under the stars.
+Seasonal drinks and food will be available for purchase, bring a picnic from home, or get dinner from one of the many local restaurants.
+Additional activities like crafts and contests will begin at 5:00 PM and the movie begins at sunset.

 Muzeo Outdoor Movie Night